marcomelilli/gatsby-airtable-advanced-starter/README.md

   postDefaultCategoryID: "Tech", // Default category for posts.
   dateFormat: "DD/MM/YYYY", // Date format for display.
   ],
-  copyright: "Copyright © 2019.
-Advanced User", // Copyright string for the footer of the website and RSS feed.
+  copyright: "Copyright © 2019", // Copyright string for the footer of the website and RSS feed.
   themeColor: "#c62828", // Used for setting manifest and progress theme colors.
   backgroundColor: "#e0e0e0" // Used for setting manifest background color.
 };